-•pattern (str) - A glob path pattern to search for landmark files.
+- •pattern (str) A glob path pattern to search for landmark files.
 Every landmark file found to match the glob will be imported one by one.
-See landmark_file_paths for more details of what landmark files will be found.

-- •max_landmark_files (positive int, optional) If not None, only import the first max_landmark_files found.
+See landmark_file_paths for more details of what landmark files will be found. - •max_landmarks (positive int, optional) If not None, only import the first max_landmark_files found.
 Else, import all. - •shuffle (bool, optional) If True, the order of the returned landmark files will be randomised.
-If False, the order of the returned landmark files will be alphanumerically ordered. - •verbose (bool, optional) If True progress of the importing will be dynamically reported. - Returnsgenerator (generator yielding LandmarkGroup) Generator yielding LandmarkGroup instances found to match the glob pattern provided.
+If False, the order of the returned landmark files will be alphanumerically ordered. - •as_generator (bool, optional) If True, the function returns a generator and assets will be yielded one after another when the generator is iterated over. - •verbose (bool, optional) If True progress of the importing will be dynamically reported. - Returnslazy_list (LazyList or generator of LandmarkGroup) A LazyList or generator yielding LandmarkGroup instances found to match the glob pattern provided.